Identification of Future School Leaders in NSW Public Schools

 - how teaching staff within the department perceive teacher leader behaviours and capabilities.

 The report is based on an in-depth focus group as well as a random survey of more than 900 teaching staff.

 It found there are consistent behaviours and capabilities that identify teacher leaders; and that aligning the SLIF to the PDF was strongly supported.

-The report has been used by the SLI to develop the SLIF resources that will be available to NSW public schools in 2022.
+The report has been used by the SLI to develop the SLIF resources.

 Teacher leaders are teachers whose sphere of influence extends beyond themselves and their own students and impacts positively at a year or stage, school or even a system level.

-Teacher leaders will be able to use the SLIF to reflect and assess whether they are ready to undertake learning for formal leadership or develop their leadership capabilities.
+Teacher leaders can use the SLIF to reflect and assess whether they are ready to undertake learning for formal leadership or develop their leadership capabilities.
 The SLIF will help them by setting out the specific steps to take.